 Admit that communication has not been your strong suit and agree that your relationship deserves better.
 Recognize that this is a skill that you can improve.
 Tell each other why you want to work on communicating better.
 Then think of it as a fresh start in a new journey together.

 Strip away defenses by making each other feel safe and respected.

 This one might take some real effort – old habits die hard.
 But the key to breaking those habits is to not do what you’d usually do.
 So your partner might say something that you makes you want to interrupt or reply with a counterpoint or criticism – hold back!
 Let them share and focus on truly hearing what they’re saying (active listening), instead of thinking about your retort.
-Remember, you should not need to attack to defend yourself if your partner is also committed to give you space to share when it’s your turn.
+Remember, you should not need to attack to defend yourself if your partner is also committed to giving you space to share when it’s your turn.
 Be respectful of each other, not only in what you say, but in your body language as well.